fmarani/blog/til/routing-in-aws-checks-that-source-ip-or-destination-ip-is-respected.md

 ---
-title: "Routing in AWS always checks that source IP or destination IP is respected"
+title: "Routing in AWS checks that source IP or destination IP is respected"
 date: "2023-05-01T13:12:18+02:00"
 tags: ["aws", "network"]
 ---